Asymptotic links between signal processing, acoustic metamaterials and biology: Introduction

 We will present a design for a three-dimensional graded metamaterial that mimicks the frequency separation of the cochlea.
 This builds on the two-dimensional analysis of \cite{davies2019fully} and uses an asymptotic characterisation in terms of the \emph{generalized capacitance matrix}, as introduced in \cite{ammari2021capacitance}.
 This approximation provides a very efficient computational framework for optimising the properties of the structure.
 We then derive a leading-order time-domain decomposition for the scattered field, which takes the form of a modal decomposition with coefficients given by convolutions with gammatone kernels.
 The signal transform given by these coefficients has favourable continuity properties, which we explore in this work, in addition to its biomimetic derivation.
 The deduction of a signal processing approach from the bio-inspired metamaterial corresponds to (b) in Fig.~\ref{fig:workflow}.

 In the final part of this paper, we explore link (c) in Fig.~\ref{fig:workflow}, to exemplify the trilateral exchange of ideas that is possible.
-In particular, given the signal transform that was deduced from our cochlea-inspired metamaterial, we use other properties of the human auditory system to design additional processing steps to reveal more sophisticated features of sounds.
-We will exploit the fact that the human auditory system is adapted to the properties of the most important inputs and that greatly enhanced neural responses have been observed in response to behaviourally significant sounds such as animal calls, human vocalisations and environmental sounds \cite{theunissen2014neural, yu2005preference}.
+Given the signal transform that was deduced from the cochlea-inspired metamaterial, we use other properties of the human auditory system to design additional processing steps to reveal more sophisticated features of sounds.
+In particular, we will exploit the fact that the human auditory system is adapted to the properties of certain important inputs and that enhanced neural responses have been observed in response to behaviourally significant sounds such as animal calls, human vocalisations and environmental sounds \cite{theunissen2014neural, yu2005preference}.
 These sounds are often known collectively as \emph{natural sounds} and have been observed to satisfy certain long-range statistical properties, which we interpret as their defining characteristic \cite{voss19751, attias1997temporal, attias1998coding}.
-It has been shown that the human auditory system’s ability to capture global statistics, specifically tuned to the properties of natural sounds, plays an important role in our ability to recognise sounds efficiently \cite{mcdermott2011sound, woolley2005tuning, nelken1999responses, lesica2008efficient}.
 We will develop an approach that takes the output from an array of gammatone filters (as deduced from a cochlea-inspired metamaterial) and extracts the parameters that describe the global properties of natural sounds.
-Thus, we obtain a biomimetic signal representation that replicates some of the key features of both the biomechanical and neural stages of the human auditory system.
+It is beyond the scope of the present work to explore applications of this representation.
+The discussion presented here is intended as an example of the innovation that is possible, given a framework like the one developed in this work.

 A valuable observation about the cochlea is that it is an active sensor and uses an amplification mechanism in its function.
 While we will only consider passive metamaterials in this work, this property can be replicated by introducing amplification to our system.
 This was studied theoretically in \cite{davies2020hopf} and in experiments on scaled-up arrays by \cite{rupin2019mimicking}.
 This is a promising line of investigation since there are many open questions about the nature of cochlear amplification \cite{hudspeth2010critique}.
 Cochlea-inspired active metamaterials offer a convenient analogue environment in which to conduct real-time experiments to test theories, without the need for expensive simulations or challenging and invasive experiments on biological specimens.
 This line of investigation is labelled (d) in Fig.~\ref{fig:workflow}.